ethan-ngo/ethan-ngo/README.md

 # Hi, I'm Ethan 👋
-🎥 I'm currently interning at FOX on the data products team.
+🔬 I'm currently doing research on multi-sensor data fusion using ML.
 🌱 Passionate about applied AI/ML in web applications.
 📚 I enjoy learning about philosophy and working out at the gym.